In California, workplace sexual harassment can come in 2 forms:

 Harassment claims based on a hostile working environment focus on 2 things:

 - The pervasiveness of the conduct.

-This conduct has to be more than just:
+This type of harassment has to be more than just:

 - Sporadic, or

-To determine whether a working environment was hostile, courts look at all of the evidence available.
+To determine whether a working environment was hostile, courts look at all of the evidence available and whether a reasonable person in the victim’s position would feel harassed.
 Indirect evidence of harassment is permitted.
 Stray remarks by coworkers can be used to show that a working environment is toxic.8 This means that the question of whether harassment is severe or pervasive enough is often one for a jury.
 Amendments to the FEHA made in 2018 emphasize that summary judgments should be rare.9

 The harassment does not actually have to be based on sexual activity, desire, or attraction.10 In fact, harassment can be non-sexual, as well.
 It can be on the basis of:

 3.1.
 When does sexual quid pro quo lead to a hostile working environment?

 A supervisor’s favorable treatment of one employee in exchange for sexual returns can create a hostile working environment for other employees.11 In these cases, the employee providing sexual favors can even welcome their supervisor’s advances.
 Other employees can claim they are suffering because of the supervisor’s sexual favoritism.